HebWeb: The General Election in the Calder Valley at caldervalley.org.uk

 Labour choose Josh Fenton-Glynn to contest Calder Valley for the 8 June General Election.
 Josh is a Calderdale councillor who lives in Hebden Bridge and who previously fought the 2015 general election.
 Read more.
 1 May

 For much of the 1980s and 1990s, Donald Thompson held Calder Valley for the Tories.

 Labour's Christine McCafferty took the seat in 1997 and held it until 2010 when she retired.

-Craig Whittaker won for the Tories in 2010.
-The Liberal Democrats came a close third.
+Craig Whittaker won for the Tories in 2010 and won again in 2015.

 2010 General Election HebWeb coverage of the last general election.